FAQ - Frequently Asked Questions

 What is the recording process like?

 The engineer and you will discuss your plan of attack for the song and complete the initial setup of the mic placement, mic levels, and headphone levels.
-Then we hit record, you speak into the beautiful Lewitt LCT 540 microphone that converts the voice into electrical energy which is received and also sent back you the artist via the headphones.
+Then we hit record, you speak into the beautiful Lewitt LCT 940 tube microphone and/or the Neumann U87ai that converts the voice into electrical energy which is received and also sent back you the artist via the headphones.
 Do you play an instrument?
 We can record acoustic/electric instruments via the mic for a live sound or record directly into the system via 1/4″ cable.